-We call $\chi_F$ the {\em relative modular object} of $F$.
-We note that this theorem may be an instance of a general principle in the category theory.
-Indeed, similar results are obtained in different settings in \cite{2014arXiv1411.2236B,2015arXiv150101999B}.
-In any case, this theorem is not sufficient as a generalization of \cite[Theorem 1.7]{MR1401518}; their result describes the relation between $L$ and $R$ by the relative modular function $\chi_{A/B}$, while the above theorem does not give any information about $\chi_F$.
-Our main result is the following formula of the relative modular object:
+We shall remark that these results may be an instance of a quite general principle in the theory of monoidal categories.
+Indeed, similar results are obtained in some different settings in \cite{2014arXiv1411.2236B,2015arXiv150101999B}.
+In any case, the above results are not sufficient as a generalization of the result of Fischman et al.; their result describes the relation between $L$ and $R$ by the relative modular function $\chi_{A/B}$, while ours do not give any information about $\chi_F$.
+Our main result in Section~\ref{sec:rel-mod-obj} is, in fact, the following formula for the relative modular object: